-Student achievement data is shared with parents in a way parents can understand.
-Parent-school conferences will take place each semester where student progress is shared and expanded along with the opportunity for parents to ask questions regarding curriculum, academic assessments and achievement levels.
-Parents are encourage to provide input in the planning and implementation of district curriculum and chosen assessments through participation in the curriculum and instruction advisory council.
-Parents are included in CSIP advisory committees regarding curriculum, instruction, assessment and achievement data/results.
+All student achievement results are shared with parents and in a language parents understand.
+Parent-school conferences will take place each semester where student progress is shared and explanations of the curriculum is shared with parents along with the opportunity for parents to ask questions regarding curriculum, academic assessments and student achievement.
+Parents are encouraged to provide input in the planning and implementation of district curriculum and chosen assessments through participation in the curriculum and instruction advisory council.
+Parents are also included in CSIP advisory committees regarding curriculum, instruction, assessment and achievement data/results.